-I recently introduced my readers to Jenny.
+I recently introduced Janky Jenny to my readers.

 Buuutttt…..that’s pretty far from the truth.
 We’re more along the lines of amateur do-it-yourselfers that have watched a little too much HGTV and have never owned their own house.
 So, we’re dying to do a little bit of renovating (and old furniture just isn’t cutting it anymore).